plazzag/signing-tool/README.md

 1. Download the [latest release](https://github.com/plazzag/signing-tool/releases), open the **SigningTool.pkg** and install the application to your `/Applications` folder.
 2. Build it from source, but this is not recommended if your are only going to use **MEA Signing Tool** in the regular way.

+## Compile instructions

+In order to compile the app to **macOS** you'll need an Apple Developer account.
+You can get yours at the [Apple Developer Portal](https://developer.apple.com).
+Below you'll find compile instructions.

+**macOS**

+- Download the project ZIP or clone this repo in your machine.
+- Open the project on **Xcode**
+- Enter the project config page by:
+    - Clicking the project name just below Xcode window controls
+    - Go to **General** tab and just below **Targets** you'll see one entry: `Signing Tool`.
+Make sure to select this entry.
+    - Under **Identity** you'll find a field named `Bundle Identifier`.
+Change it accordingly (i.e.: **com.yourName.signingtool**)
+    - Under signing select your Team and, if `Automatically manage signing` is selected **Xcode** will handle signing
+    - Everything should now be ready
+- Build and run the app

 ## How does it work?

 <p align="center">